metro68/TOP-foundations-landing-page/README.md

 # TOP-foundations-landing-page

 This is a basic solution to the Foundations Landing Page task on [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page).
-It's meant to show simply how items can be arranged on a typical landing page using flexbox, the actual content of the page is irrelevant.
+It's meant to show simply how items can be arranged on a typical landing page using flexbox, the actual content of the page is not important.

 ## Desired outcome